johove/HAN-powermeter/README.md

   Software serial can be used to test the parser, but on a 3.3V on 8Mhz this might be to slow when parsing the one hour message, use rx tx.

-  The 8mhz arduino is of this type: https://forum.mysensors.org/topic/2067/my-slim-2aa-battery-node
+  The low power 8mhz Arduino is of this type: https://forum.mysensors.org/topic/2067/my-slim-2aa-battery-node

   This Arduno can probably be powered from the Mbus interface.
 This is not tested.
-  Currently the card is powered with 3.3V via a step-down regulator from 5 v, it consumed 35ma, including loss in the regulator.
+  Currently the card is powered with 3.3V via a step-down regulator from 5 v, it consumes 35ma, including loss in the regulator.

   The mysensors data is sent in senddata().

-  This parser is a top down recursive parser driven by the grammar of the message, specified in the reference above.
+  This parser is a "top down" recursive parser driven by the grammar of the message, specified in the reference above.
 The basic grammar is:

   Hdlcpackage = startmark, packagelen, frameheader, payload, FCC, endmark<br/>